-Cyber security skill shortage: real problem or result of bad hiring practices?
+Is cyber security skill shortage real or is it the result of bad hiring practices?

 Whenever you Google "Cyber Security", you can easily find tons of references to a dramatic skill shortage.